ciso/ios-dataprotection/README.md

 at the Institute for Applied Information Processing and Communications at the Graz University of Technology.

+### Why is it important to know the protection class of a particular file?

+Let's consider you have received some important files by email.
+Generally, Apple stores your email attachments securely using data protection.
+But often the user opens the file in another app.
+Let's assume we have received a PDF file with our username and password for enterprise VPN access.
+We open this email and open the PDF in our favorite **PDF Reader App**.
+Then this file is stored in the documents folder of the **PDF Reader App** and not in the email attachments folder.
+Although your files are protected as attachments, these files you open in another application, such as the **PDF Reader App**, may not.

+This is why it is important to know which protection classes are used by your installed applications.

 Supported Devices
 ----------------
 This application should work on OS X and Windows machines where iTunes is